© Ahmed Kamara

 I’m on a Visa am I allowed to volunteer?

 If you’re a UK citizen, you’re free to volunteer.
-If you’re from outside the UK or living in the UK but on a Visa, we advise you to contact the UK Borders and Immigration Agency to find out if your visa allows you to volunteer before applying.
-Before you start volunteering with us, our People Officer will check your right to volunteer documents.
+If you’re from outside the UK or living in the UK but on a Visa, we advise you to contact the UK Borders and Immigration Agency to find out if your visa allows you to volunteer before registering.

 I don’t know anything about wildlife!
 Can I be involved?

-Volunteering is a great way to learn more about the wildlife in your local area and to help you understand how you can contribute to its protection.
+Volunteering is a great way to learn more about the wildlife in your local area and to help you understand how you can take action towards recovering nature in our city.
+We welcome people from all backgrounds and experiences.
 Some volunteer roles require more knowledge than others.
-For example, if you are a practical conservation volunteer you will be involved in practical wildlife and reserve management, but you will be taught everything you need to know.
-Other roles such as surveying do require a certain level of understanding.
-We welcome people from all backgrounds and experiences and hope that our staff and volunteers will be able to share some of their knowledge with you.
-We offer volunteers training appropriate to their role.
+For example, if you are a Practical Conservation volunteer you will be involved in tasks that may include scrub removal, repairing footpaths and steps, and species protection work.
+However, you will be taught everything you need to know as you volunteer by our friendly team of Volunteer Managers and Lead Volunteers.
+Other roles such as surveying do require a certain level of understanding, but we are always willing to buddy you up with another volunteer who is more experienced and willing to help.

 What skills do I need to volunteer at London Wildlife Trust?

 Each volunteer opportunity with the Trust is unique, with varying skill requirements.
 Often, no specific skills are needed - your dedication, enthusiasm, and willingness to collaborate are what matter most!
-If certain skills are necessary for a role, we will clearly specify them in the volunteer role profile.
+If certain skills are necessary for a role, we will clearly specify them when we post the opportunity on our website.

 Will I be interviewed?